postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 * **Developer** - Has access to all team resources and workspaces.
 * **Community Manager** - Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
 * **API Network Manager** - Manages a team's [Private API Network](/docs/collaborating-in-postman/adding-private-network/), including adding APIs and reviewing requests to add APIs.
 A Super Admin or another team member with the API Network Manager role can grant this role to a user ([Enterprise plans only](https://www.postman.com/pricing)).
+* **Partner Manager** (Internal, [Enterprise plans only](https://www.postman.com/pricing)) - Manages all [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) within an organization.
+Controls Partner Workspace settings and visibility, and can send invites to partners.
+To learn more, see [Partner roles](#partner-roles).
+* **Partner** (External, [Enterprise plans only](https://www.postman.com/pricing)) - All partners are automatically granted the Partner role at the team level.
+Partners can only access the [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) they've been invited to.
+To learn more, see [Partner roles](#partner-roles).

 > If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), you can also assign roles at the [group level](/docs/administration/managing-your-team/user-groups/).